nourhanelfakharani-sys/Mini_Smart_Chatgpt/README.md

 - Frontend: Member 1
 - Backend: Member 2
 - Database: Member 3
-- Testing & Documentation: Member 4 (You)
+- Testing & Documentation: Member 4

 ## Testing
 - All modules are tested together to ensure proper integration.
 - Issues found during integration are documented and communicated with the team.